builtree/simulate/README.md

 # Contributing

 Before contributing, we highly recommend introducing yourself and your ideas on [gitter](https://gitter.im/codEd-org/simulate).
-You all can solve our [issues](https://github.com/cod-ed/simulate/issues) or help us find new to make this application more interesting and smooth.

 Some pre-requisites: